nilprasadbirajdar/ObjectARx_Assignments/Project3/readme.md

 ## Custom Command - MyCommand

-The `MyCommand` function defines the behavior of the custom command "MYCOMMAND."
-When executed, it prints the message "Hello ROHIT in the World of AutoCAD" to the AutoCAD command line.
+The `addCommand` function defines the behavior of the custom command "AddCommand."
+When executed, it prints the message "Welcome in the World of AutoCAD" to the AutoCAD command line.

 ## Unload